I will blog this.

 The Greeks looked at how people communicate.
 What leads the community to truth, to harmony?
 If a good man or woman speaks effectively, that is the glory of rhetoric.
 The mind wants harmony.
 Math is the ability to find this in the universe.
 If I tell you 2 + 7 = 5, you feel the disturbance in your mind.
 Astronomy is the study of shapes moving.
 Planet literally means wanderer.
 The Greeks discovered that when you examine the movement of the stars, you see patterns.
 Your mind can be disciplined and ordered to see things you cannot see any other way.
 Same thing for reading or learning another language.
 If you can’t do either, there is no way someone can get you there virtually.
 The way you know a scientific theory is by its beautiful harmony.

 I’m thinking aloud for the answers, surveying the fields of virtuosity.
-Instinct whispers that there is a difference between war and the art of war.
+Instinct whispers the difference between war and the art of war.
 There’s straightforward violence.
 Or the boxer who flails struggling at the level of technique, trying to get the moves just right.
 But observe the fighter who executes with fluidity the right tactic among all the possibilities in that moment, and be enthralled by elegance.
 Through my brief time in mixed martial arts, I came to see the brilliance in the problem-solving we call fighting.
 I now understand the sense and logic of the art.
 It is geometry – angles, lines, space in motion.
-Just shift and turn to create the space your opponent wants to deny you and you can make your way out.
+Just shift and turn to create the space your opponent wants to deny you and make your way out.
 Fighting is chess.
 I love the Greek appreciation of disciplining and enlarging your mind to possibilities.
-The thousand drills you hammer into muscle memory are the tools to conceive your art.
+The thousand drills you hammer into muscle memory are the tools for conceiving your art.
 The unspeakable beauty of ballet is borne of training and toil, from endless run-throughs that demand reflex and mastery.
 I agree with Miles Davis that more than the sight-reader, the musician is the one who can improvise.
-But you need to know the grammar of the music to be able to create at levels above, though some who have gone without the training know it by instinct.
+But you need to know the grammar of the music to be able to create at levels above, though some who have gone without the training find it by instinct.
 What I’m getting at is that art comes by merit.
 The endowment suggests a certain caliber of performance, of craftsmanship.

-Which then incites the question whether something can be art at either the elementary or exploratory stage.
+Which then incites the question whether something can be art at the elementary or exploratory stage.
 How about your kids’ fun on construction paper?
 We don’t hold up the canvas of children’s imagination against the expression of Monet’s, but isn’t there, shouldn’t there be a standard of measure within a given range of age or capability?
 Here I circle back to my beloved.
 Standard.

 As I set out in my writing and my son’s learning two years ago (as it turned out, upon the same road), I accepted the guidance of the virtues named in the Classical world.
 As marvelous our fascination with the Minotaur, so we cheer Theseus on and breathe again when he rids Crete of the senseless terror.
 The living nightmare makes for a great tale but we don’t really want to live in fear and endless night.
 We hunger for the true, beautiful, and good because for these we were made.